mjoshua97241/bank-fraud-detection-project/memory_bank/systemPatterns.md

 *   **Data Dictionary Generation:** Automated metadata generation for features.
 *   **Data Visualization:** Apply principles from Cole Nussbaumer Knaflic's "Storytelling with Data" to create clear, concise, and impactful visualizations, with particular attention to the effective and intentional use of color palettes.
 *   **Custom Color Palette:** Utilize a predefined custom color palette for all visualizations to ensure consistency and adherence to branding/aesthetic guidelines.
+*   **Markdown in Python Scripts:** Use triple double-quoted strings (`"""..."""`) for multi-line Markdown explanations within Python scripts to facilitate easy copy-pasting.

 ## Cookiecutter Data Science Workflow